 Description

 This Easy Salted Caramel Sauce is about as simple as caramel sauce gets!
-It only uses 6 ingredients, and it’s perfect for topping ice cream, brownies or any other dessert!
+It only uses 6 ingredients.
+Plus, it’s perfect for topping ice cream, brownies, or pretty much any other dessert!

 Ingredients